 Note that EasyRoutes Delivery Driver is the companion app for EasyRoutes, a Shopify and web app designed for merchants and service providers to plan their own deliveries.
 These businesses create delivery routes and share them with drivers or couriers that they employ or have contracted deliveries out to.
 EasyRoutes is not a platform for drivers where you can sign up as a driver to take jobs directly.

 If you've been invited to deliver by a shop using EasyRoutes, first download EasyRoutes Delivery Driver for iOS from the App Store, or for Android from the Google Play Store.
-When you open EasyRoutes initially, you'll be presented with a screen where you can enter your device's phone number to sign in or sign up for EasyRoutes Delivery Driver; once you've done that, we'll send a confirmation code via SMS to the number you entered - input that code on the following screen:
+When you open EasyRoutes initially, you'll be presented with a screen where you can enter your device's phone number to sign in or sign up for EasyRoutes Delivery Driver (below, left); once you've done that, we'll send a confirmation code via SMS to the number you entered - input that code on the following screen (below, right):

 Once your phone number has been verified, you'll be prompted to create a driver account - input your details and tap Complete Signup to finalize your registration:

 EasyRoutes provides a number of settings to customize the Delivery Driver app to suit your specific delivery workflows.
-In Shopify, from your EasyRoutes Settings > General tab, scroll down to the Route page options section:
+From your EasyRoutes Settings > Routes tab, access the Route display options section:

-Any variables that are selected as Columns here will display their corresponding column when viewing any Route page in EasyRoutes.
+Any variables that are enabled here will display their corresponding column when viewing any Route page in EasyRoutes.
 Variables that are active here will also display the same information to your drivers on the mobile app, so be sure to unselect any checkboxes your drivers do not require access to.

 Driver app settings: These settings determine what information drivers will have access to, and what additional route permissions/activities they can perform via the mobile app: